Trump to speak at Dallas CPAC conference Sunday

 Trump won the CPAC straw poll with 70% of the vote

-Former President Donald Trump will speak at the Conservative Political Action Conference (CPAC) on Sunday.
+Former President Donald Trump will speak at the Conservative Political Action Conference (CPAC) on Sunday, after a delay of at least a half hour from his scheduled starting time.

 Trump spoke at the Orlando CPAC event in February and used his speech to attack President Joe Biden, Republicans who have not been loyal to him and to hint at a potential 2024 presidential run.
 It's expected his Dallas speech will be much of the same.